microsoft/vscode-wiki/December-2015-Plan.md

 **WORK IN PROGRESS**

 ## Dates
-- Insider channel update weekly (7th, 14th) (to be discussed)
+- Insider channel update Dec 14th
-- Stable channel update on Dec 18th (to be discussed)
+- Stable channel update Dec 18th

 Most of the VS Code team is on vacation from Dec 20th until January 4th.